nicholas-leonard/slides/torch7.md

   * fast and efficient GPU support ;
   * embeddable, with ports to iOS, Android and FPGA backends ;
   * under development since October 2002 ;
-  * used by Facebook, Google [DeepMind], Twitter, NYU, ...
+  * used by Facebook, Google [DeepMind], Twitter, NYU, ... ;
+  * documentation, tutorials, demos, examples ;

 ---